Country guide · Denmark

 How much does a MiM in Denmark cost?

-Copenhagen Business School's program costs free for eligible EU/EEA students.
-Fees are shown in the school's local currency and exclude living costs, which can exceed tuition in an expensive city — confirm the current figure on the school's own page.
+Tuition for the Denmark programs we profile ranges from free for eligible EU/EEA students (Aarhus University) to Free (EU/EEA) · DKK 240,000 / ~€32,000 total (non-EU/EEA) (Copenhagen Business School).
+Fees are shown in each school's local currency and exclude living costs, which vary widely by city — so compare total cost of attendance, and confirm the current fee on the school's own page.

 Can I study a MiM in Denmark in English?